seed4j/seed4j/documentation/module-creation.md

 You can now run `CucumberTest` and ensure that it is failing as expected (with a 404).

-To be used by JHLite, the `JHipsterModuleResource` needs to be a Spring bean so, let's create a configuration in `tech.jhipster.lite.generator.my_module.infrastructure.primary`:
+To be used by JHLite, the `JHipsterModuleResource` needs to be a Spring bean so, let's create a configuration in `com.seed4j.generator.my_module.infrastructure.primary`:

 ```java
 @Configuration